openenclave/openenclave/samples/host_verify/README.md

 - An SGX report
 - An SGX certificate

+The sample also accepts an endorsement file as input.
+See the end of the file for usage.

-A user can generate a report or certificate with `oecert`.
+A user can generate a report, an endorsement file or a certificate with `oecert`.
 See [here](https://github.com/openenclave/openenclave/blob/master/tests/tools/oecert/README.md) for more details.

 In the main function, if it sees the attribute `-r`, then it will continue to read the next argument to get the report and call `verify_report()` to verify the report.
 Likewise, if it sees the attribute `-c`, then it will continue to read the next argument to get the certificate and call `verify_cert()` to verify the certificate.